kevkaleido/TODO-LIST/README.md

 ## Features

-- **Add Items**: Users can add new todo items with timestamps of the time these items are added.
+**Add Items**: Users can add new todo items.
-- **Remove Items**: Users can remove todo items, and these items are saved in a history list with timestamps of the time they are marked as done.
+- **Remove Items**: Users can remove todo items, and these items are saved in a history list.
+- **Mark as Completed**: Users can mark items as completed, with strikethrough visual indication  .
 - **Persistence**: Todos and history are saved in local storage, so they persist across sessions.